How to make paneer? It is simple with the right ingredients (milk and an acid) and a little patience.

 How to Make Paneer: Steps

-If you are using a lime or lemon, be sure to strain the juice to remove the seeds and pulp.
-Any pulp in the cheese will give you a sharp, citrusy, sour taste which may not be desirable.
+By the way, if you are using a lime or lemon, be sure to strain the juice to remove the seeds and pulp.
+Any pulp in the cheese will give you a sudden sharp, citrusy, sour taste.
 So, it’s best to strain the juice.

 Boiling milk can be tricky.
-It can burn at the bottom of your pot or it can suddenly bubble over and mess up your stove.
-So, you have to monitor it.
+It can burn at the bottom of your pot or it can suddenly bubble over and create a mess.
+So you must monitor it.

-Add your homogeneous milk to a heavy bottomed pot on low to low-medium heat.
+Add the homogeneous milk to a heavy bottomed pot on low to low-medium heat.
 Stir often to prevent burning.
 Skim any thick cream you may see on the surface.

 When the milk just starts to boil, turn off your stove.